dmitrySorokin/interferobotProject/README.md

-> 📋A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Interferobot: aligning an optical interferometer by a reinforcement learning agent

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Interferobot: aligning an optical interferometer by a reinforcement learning agent ](https://arxiv.org/abs/TODO).

 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials